aragon/network/implementation-spec.md

 Currently, the [Network](https://mainnet.aragon.org/#/network.aragonid.eth) is under the control of a [Governor Council](https://mainnet.aragon.org/#/network/0xda15e525b09266488c95c2742e849ca71683a0f5/) composed of [five voting members](https://blog.aragon.one/aragon-network-deploy/#governor-council) from the Aragon community.
 At some point in the future control of the Network and its assets will be transferred from the Governor Council to Aragon Network Token (ANT) holders.

-Before the transfer can be executed, ANT holders will have to come to a consensus about what the initial state of the Aragon Network organization should be when they assume control.
+Before the transfer can be enacted, ANT holders will have to come to a consensus about what the initial state of the Aragon Network organization should be when they assume control.
 This document describes one such possible organization configuration that could be adopted by ANT holders.

 ## Implementation overview
 The existing Network contract and app configuration is suitable for the Governor Council’s 3-of-5 governance model, but needs adjustment to accommodate the needs of an open organization governed by ANT holders.
 The Aragon Association proposes the following initial organization configuration for the ANT holder-governed Aragon Network: